open-telemetry/opentelemetry-specification/specification/overview.md

 ## Propagators

-OpenTelemetry uses `Propagators` to serialize and deserialize cross-cutting concern values such as `SpanContext` and `CorrelationContext` into a `Format`.
-Currently there is one type of propagator:
+OpenTelemetry uses `Propagators` to serialize and deserialize cross-cutting concern values such as `SpanContext` and `CorrelationContext` given the restrictions imposed by specific `Format`s.
+The Propagators API currently consists of one `Format`:

-- `HTTPTextFormat` which is used to inject and extract a value as text into carriers that travel in-band across process boundaries.
+- `HTTPTextFormat` is a format that injects values into and extracts values from carriers as text.

 ## Collector